SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 ##### Phrase 2:

-The general structure is *food security/safety/status + action*
+The general structure is *food security/safety/nutritional status + action*

 `stability` is not used in combination with food/nutrition as there are results about nutritional stability in processed foods.